Appalachian–Blue Ridge forests: Montane oak forests

 Montane oak forests occur on exposed ridges and on south- to west-facing slopes at middle elevations.
 Soils are thin and nutrient-poor and trees are often stunted and wind-flagged.
 Northern red oak (Quercus rubra) and white oak (Quercus alba) are common, as are sprouts of American chestnut (Castanea dentata).
 Winterberry (Ilex montana), flame azalea (Rhododendron calendulaceum), catawba rhododendron (Rhododendron catawbiense), and great rhododendron (Rhododendron maximum) are common shrubs.

 Montane pine forests and woodlands

 These forests and woodlands are found on exposed ridges, clifftops, and south- and west-facing slopes.
 They occur at elevations between 1500 to 4000 ft on often rocky ground.
 The underlying rock is acidic and sedimentary or metasedimentary (e.g., quartzites, sandstones and shales).
 The soil is shallow, arid, and infertile.
 Dead wood, ericaceous shrubs, and a thick layer of poorly decomposed plant litter make this habitat very fire-prone.
-Most examples are dominated by table mountain pine (Pinus pungens), often with pitch pine (Pinus rigida) or Virginia pine (Pinus virginiana), and occasionally with Carolina hemlock (Tsuga caroliniana) and chestnut oak (Quercus prinus).
+Most examples are dominated by table mountain pine (Pinus pungens), often with pitch pine (Pinus rigida) or Virginia pine (Pinus virginiana), and occasionally with Carolina hemlock (Tsuga caroliniana) and chestnut oak (Quercus montana).
 This habitat takes the form of patchy to open woodlands, although closed-canopy may also be found.